Version 8.3 - Effective 26th April 2018

 7.6 The indemnity above extends to and includes all costs, damages and expenses (including legal fees and expenses) reasonably incurred by the claiming party in defending any such action, proceeding claim or demands.

-8.1 The Agreement will begin on the Effective Date and continue for the Initial Term.
+8.1 The Agreement will begin at the start of the Trial Period.
+This Agreement shall automatically terminate on expiry of the Trial Period, unless the Customer upgrades to a chargeable account during the Trial Period.
+Where this Agreement terminates at the end of the Trial Period or following cancellation by the Customer during the Trial Period, the Customer’s account shall be automatically de-activated and the account shall be made immediately inactive.
+A de-activated account cannot be re-activated.
+Where this Agreement continues after the Trial Period, the Agreement shall continue for the Initial Term.
 Upon expiry of the Initial Term the Agreement shall automatically renew for further Renewal Terms unless either party terminates: (i) by giving at least 30 (thirty) days notice prior to the start of a Renewal Term; or (ii) early in accordance with its rights set out below in this section 8.

-8.2 The Company may immediately terminate the Agreement or the provision of any Services provided pursuant to the Agreement if the Customer has used or permitted the use of the Services otherwise than in accordance with the Agreement.
+8.2 The Company may suspend provision of any Services if the Customer has used or permitted the use of the Services otherwise than in accordance with the terms of the Agreement.

 8.3 Either party shall be entitled to terminate the Agreement at any time by giving written notice if: (i) the Company is prohibited, under the laws of England or otherwise, from providing the Services; or (ii) the other party ceases or threatens to cease to carry on business; or (iii) the other party goes into voluntary or involuntary liquidation (otherwise than for the purpose of a solvent reconstruction or amalgamation) or has a receiver or administrator or similar person appointed or is unable to pay its debts within the meaning of s268 Insolvency Act 1986 or ceases or threatens to cease to carry on business or if any event occurs which is analogous to any of the foregoing in another jurisdiction.